New Greek rules stigmatise NGOs working with migrants

 The Greek government is targeting NGOs working with migrants as part of a politicised effort to curtail asylum.

-New ministerial rules introduced earlier this year and inserted into a wider migration law in May only apply to civil society groups that deals with refugees and asylum.
+New ministerial rules introduced earlier this year and inserted into a wider migration law in May only apply to civil society groups that deal with refugees and asylum.

 Join EUobserver today